 One of the most frequently asked questions in our patients’ initial consultation is ‘where does the hair come from for hair transplants?’
 When many of us think of a hair transplant we think of a surgeon stitching in some at best ‘similar-looking’ hair among the residing locks and then prescribing a styling routine to finish.
-The truth is that for an FUE, the donor hair for a transplant comes directly from another area on the same head.
-So it is not just natural-looking, it is completely natural, authentic and individual hair.
-FUE hair transplant or Follicular Unit Excision is where individual hair grafts are harvested directly from the donor area, usually a broad area of the back of the scalp where hair loss does not usually occur.
+But hair donation from another person doesn’t usually work for hair transplants.

 The location of the donor area is chosen to have long-term stability.
 A circular incision is made in the skin around the upper part of the follicle.
 This is then extracted from the scalp, leaving a small open hole.

 This procedure is called Scalp Micropigmentation (SMP) and is easily administered by a trained specialist.
 This may also be used on clients who have only suffered partial hair loss or to conceal the scar from an FUT transplant.